cldwalker/gitbeam/README.md

 ## Limitations

-All commands are known to work with LT 0.6.4 and OSX.
-As noted in [Usage](#usage), some commands are only supported in OSX.
+All commands should work with LT >= 0.6.4.
+Opening a browser is only supported in OSX.

 ## Bugs/Issues